 - Surgery carries risks but can be beneficial for many foot conditions some of which I will cover under Factsheets.
-Read the risks and impact factsheet (click on the coloured text) to help you with consent.
+Read the risks and impact factsheet (click ON THE BLUE to help you with consent).

 Reassurance, choice, knowledge, understanding the consequences and ability to act upon the decisions made confidently.

 Thanks for reading ‘What should you ask from a Fact sheet’ by David Tollafield.